 Be sure you know your route.
-You can download or view maps on the Maps page, the Downloadable Guides page, or pick up free maps at entrance stations or visitor centers.
+You can download or view maps on the Maps page, the Brochures and Trail Maps page, or pick up free maps at entrance stations or visitor centers.

 When you return from your hike, check for ticks.

 Stay on the trail and avoid trampling sensitive vegetation.

 Be sure someone knows where you are and when to expect your return.

 Be aware that you are in snake habitat.

 Respect history and leave what you find.
 Artifacts are protected by law.